qatwood/Portfolio/Analysis of Rock Climbers Profile/README.md

 In the climbing community, the debate of height, weight to ability has existed for a long time.
-The chatter has increased even more so now with the rising number of the community.
+The chatter has increased even more so now with the expansion of the community.
 A few articles have discussed what many in the climbing community feels to be true:
 It's a strength to weight ratio that favors people of average height.